women’s rights activist and soon to be women’s rights lawyer

 After her story became public, she received many emails from women, who stated to have been sexually assaulted, where police did not charge the man and that they would be too afraid to represent themselves.
 Some women even stated that they didn't go to police because they feared they would not be believed just like Jade wasn't.
 As a result, Jade says she will take all her cases on a contingency or probono basis.

 Like Gloria Allred’s winning case where she had a mans defamation claim dismissed, because the judge stated that women should be able to write about their dishonest partners on the internet, without having to worry about a law suit, Jade plans to do what she can to reinstate women’s rights here in Canada.
 In Canada, women risk being criminally charged for posting their stories online.
-Even though, it’s not a criminal offense, Police officers often mistake it with criminal harassment.
+Even though it’s not a criminal offense, Police officers often mistake it with criminal harassment.
+With the #metoo movement, women have been encouraged to speak out and write about their perpetrators.
+There is even a #metoo database to insert your perpetrator’s name.

-In 2017, she tried to press charges through the police.
+In 2017, Jade tried to press charges through the police.
 When they chose not to press charges after 9 months of no investigation, she opened a private prosecution.
 The Ontario Crown Attorney’s prevented her case from going through, without any evidence being heard, claiming she had “credibility issues” despite the fact that she was very credible.
+Due to the perpetrator’s occupation, he had close friends on the police force, and inappropriate emails were exchanged between her perpetrator and the officer in charge of her case, so her case was ultimately swept under the rug, after which, they advised the Crown to stay the charges without any evidence being heard.

-They blamed the fact that she had some unrelated false and minor harassment charges previously.
+They blamed the fact that she had been falsely accused of forgery, and a minor harassment charge previously.

 In Ontario, the Crown and the police hold the power as to whether or not to prosecute a crime.
 Sexual assault is one of the most violating offenses there is, which can leave women with long term emotional scars.
 The Crown has a lot of discretionary power, which can lead to abuse of process or error.
 Giving anyone too much discretion, is bound to lead to misuse and mistakes.

-Staying a prosecution without any evidence being heard is a fault in the system, as consistent testimony when on the stand, is the main test for credibility in an adult witness, according to the law.
+Staying a prosecution without any evidence being heard is an abuse of process on behalf of the crown, as consistent testimony when on the stand, is the main test for credibility in an adult witness, according to the law.
 Credibility of a victim is not to be assessed at that early stage either, that all comes later.
-A victim may not be completely happy with the outcome, but the justice system promises all citizens that they will be treated fairly, and have day in court, chance to present the evidence in a fair way to the court, with all evidence being heard, before a decision is made by the crown as seen here:
+A victim may not be completely happy with the outcome, but the justice system promises all citizens that they will be treated fairly, and have day in court, chance to present the evidence in a fair way to the court, with all evidence being heard, before a decision is made by the crown.” - Jade Naraine

 Generally, allegations of criminal activity are reported to the police.
 After the police investigate, they may lay criminal charges.
 However, anyone who has reasonable grounds to believe that a person has committed an offence may lay an information in writing and under oath before a Justice of the Peace.